 No, there is no charge to visit the campus.
 It is our pleasure to host you as our campus visitors and to share our beautiful campus with you.
 Hospitality is part of our Montana heritage, so there are no participation fees for any of our visit programs.

 If you have scheduled your campus visit in advance, plan to check-in at the Admissions Office, in the Strand Union Building Room 201, about 15 minutes prior to your first meeting or tour.
 If your first visit activity is a campus tour - we show a fun MSU and Bozeman video at 8:45am and 1:45pm, just before the campus tour departs.
-When you check-in we will give you a copy of your schedule for the day and a packet on general MSU information, including a campus map and coupons for the Strand Union Building restaurants and MSU Bookstore.
+When you check-in, we will give you a copy of your schedule for the day and a packet on general MSU information, including a campus map and coupons for the Strand Union Building, MSU Bookstore, and a lunch pass.
 You'll spend the day following your pre-arranged schedule and taking in the MSU visit experience!
 Before you leave campus for the day, don't forget to ask the Admissions Staff for parking validation.

 You may find it helpful to print out your confirmation email, so you have driving and parking instructions and know where to go for your first meeting or tour.